-Document ‡ Author ‡ Reviewer ‡
+Document + Author + Reviewer

 Get started Sandy Pete

 Installation guide Sandy Trinh

 Upgrade guide Juan Lise

-The default sort order is the order the table rows are listed in the editor.
 You can use the Cut row and Paste row icons to move rows around in the editor.

-Sticky table headers in view mode
+Sticky table headers

 In some instances the header rows of your table will stick to the top when you're scrolling down a page, making those really long tables easier to read.